 by Luis Moreno-Caballud

-These cultures don’t reject specialized knowledge, even though specialized knowledge is used to monopolize cultural authority.
-They avoid creating divisions between people “who know” and people “who don’t know,” and they affirm that all of us know something and nobody knows everything, and that our abilities are better developed when we learn together than when we relate to each other in a hierarchy.
-“Cultures of anyone” create “collective intelligence.”
+These cultures don’t reject specialized knowledge, even though specialized knowledge can be used to monopolize cultural authority.
+They avoid creating divisions between people who “know” and people who “don’t know.”
+They affirm that all of us know something and nobody knows everything, and that our abilities are better developed when we learn together than when we relate to each other in a hierarchy.
+“Cultures of anyone” create collective intelligence.
 They trust that “what’s important” is illuminated better when the diverse abilities of anyone are combined than when the monopolies of knowledge of a few are imposed.

 References